Euro zone businesses sprinting to year-end after busy November

 Italy’s services sector growth accelerated after slowing for three months, boosting prospects for continued expansion in the euro zone’s third-largest economy, although Spain’s grew at a slightly slower pace than a month earlier.

-“There is a synchronized upturn in the euro zone -- it is not just a German story or core versus periphery,” Talavera said.
+“There is a synchronised upturn in the euro zone -- it is not just a German story or core versus periphery,” Talavera said.

 But Britain’s IHS Markit/CIPS services PMI, spanning businesses from hotels to hairdressers, slumped to 53.8 in November from October’s 55.6.